rolkas13/capstone-project/README.md

  v = Ri + k\omega \\
  ki = \beta\omega + f_0
 $$
-They have been derived from the mathematical model, taking into account that we examine the system in steady-state.
+They have been derived from the mathematical model, taking into account that we examine the system in steady-state. \
-(MOŻNA COŚ DOPISAĆ O f0)
+$f_0$ - statci friction coefficient

 After combining the equations, we have got: